RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 Click the "Day", "Week", and "Month" buttons to display the Gantt chart in units of each period.

-### Display in units of "List", "Responsible", and "Milestone"
+### Display in units of "List", "Responsible", "Ball", and "Milestone"

-Click the "Resp" and "Milestone" buttons to group and display the Gantt chart in each unit.
+Click the "Responsible", "Ball", and "Milestone" buttons to group and display the Gantt chart in each unit.
 "List" is displayed without grouping.

 ### Display information such as task name in the bar